LeanneLibGriff/nine-repro/Step1DataQuality.md

 A way of organising the data that you are normally collecting but doing in a way that helps importing into different systems for analysis and visualisation.
 Together, these approaches will give you the option to shift focus or introduce new elements to your analysis without major conversion.
 If your datasets are stored on a spreadsheet, it is best to be able to achive them in CSV format.

-As part of the tidy data approach, each cell must contain a value.
-In some cases data validation, mandatory fields, and formatted cells can ensure that data is stored correctly, avoiding inconsistent formats, typographical errors, and incomplete data.
+As part of the tidy data approach, each cell must contain a value; even if it's the equivalent of zero.
+In some cases input validation, mandatory fields, and formatted cells can ensure that data is stored correctly to avoid inconsistent formats, typographical errors, and incomplete data.

 ### Data cleaning and data wrangling
 While it is possible to avoid the worst of these processes if you’re careful with your own data, you many have to improve datasets created by other researchers or organisations.
-This might be because of inconsistencies in the way the data is structed or in how the values are formated, or both.

-you may have to fix both the accuracy of the data and how it is structured before you are able to import into any of your systems.
+Some outputs from your own processes, such as web scrapping, may also need to be altered because of inconsistencies in the way the data is structed or in how the values are formate.
+You may have to fix both the accuracy of the data and how it is structured before you are able to import into any of your systems.

 Even if you do everything to produce tidy data, you may find that you are drawing upon untidy data produced by someone else or from problematic processes such as web scraping.

 Unfortunately, if you have untidy data from some other source or another time, you will need to do both some data cleaning and data wrangling.